-Using sources of evidence for principals/assistant principals, evaluators will use professional judgement to determine a rating for each standard.
-Next, the evaluator will use the following decision rules for determining the Professional Practice category:
+Using sources of evidence, evaluators will use professional judgement to determine a rating for each standard assigned by the superintendent.

 - Provide a summative rating for each standard based on evidence and professional judgement. - All ratings must be recorded on the appropriate Form G